wendyverdonk93/docs/content/business/subscription-management/Twikey/_index.md

 Customers can complete payments via:

-- A MultiSafepay payment link added to your invoice
+- A [MultiSafepay payment link](/payments/checkout/payment-link/) added to your invoice.
+See Twikey – [Naadloze integratie MultiSafepay](https://www.twikey.com/nl/partner/multisafepay.html).
 - A one-off payment link or QR code sent via Twikey, e.g. by email, WhatsApp, SMS

 To integrate with MultiSafepay, follow these steps: